brightspot/react-examples/images/README.md

 An `ImageGraphQLEndpoint` makes it possible to query for Images or a single Image.
 You can view all of the GraphQL data using the GraphQL Explorer (**Developer** &rarr; **GraphQL Explorer**, then select the **Images GraphQL** endpoint.)

-This front-end application uses both a picture HTML tag for the server-side rendered images, and the Next Image tag for the client-side rendered pictures.
-The native HTML picture tag shows how easy it is to create srcset urls for responsive images, while the Image component from Next.js takes care of responsize images for you.
+This front-end application a Next Image component for rendering images, which uses a picture HTML tag.

 ## Try it yourself
 The following is a suggestion for learning more about images with Brightspot:
 1. Try customizing images in the CMS (change the filter method, add a crop, etc.) and then check your front-end application.
 Those changes will appear immediately.
+(TODO: this will be functional after fixes are made in Brightspot).

 ## Troubleshooting
 Refer to the [Common Issues](/README.md) section in the respository README for assistance.